Top logo image

 Current Conditions

-• Red Tide: No
+• Red Tide: Very Low

 The awesome experience at Clearwater Beach is occasionally marred by a naturally occurring algae bloom called red tide.
 This bloom is harmful to sea life.
 In greater concentrations, it will discolor the water with a reddish/brown tint, thus the name "red tide".